 That’s what happened to Martha and Ben.
-Ben rarely yelled at Martha; his anger was of the cold, sullen type where he simply clammed up and refused to talk to her at all.
+Ben rarely yelled at Martha; his anger was of the cold, sullen type where he simply would stop talking to her at all.
 It was as though he was punishing her all the time.
-She was constantly on edge and kept wondering, “Does my husband have anger issues?”
+She was constantly on edge and kept wondering, “What makes a man angry in a relationship?”

-If you are being shut out or given the cold shoulder after every disagreement or argument, know that this could very well be among the signs of anger issues in a man.
+If you are being shut out or given the cold shoulder after every disagreement or argument, know that this could very well be among the signs a man has anger issues.
 The brooding, aloof personality may seem appealing from afar – thanks to pop culture and media feeding us misplaced ideas of masculinity and machismo – but it can get exhausting to put up with rather quickly.

 Related Reading: How To Control Anger In A Relationship: 12 Ways To Tame The Temper